ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

    * Follow the instructions in the guide below to create `ou`s for `users`, `groups`, and create an `admin` group as well.
    * Use your own eID for the username, and `cis527_linux` as the password.
 5. Configure the server to use TLS.
 You should follow the Ubuntu Server Guide to create and sign your own certificates.
 Make sure you use the correct domain name!
+   * You should make a **snapshot** of your Ubuntu Server VM before attempting to add TLS.
+It is _very_ difficult to undo any errors in this process, therefore it is much easier to just roll back to a previous snapshot and try again.
    * At the end of the process, copy the certificate at `/usr/local/share/ca-certificates/mycacert.crt` to the home directory of the `cis527` user for the next step.

 Of course, you may need to modify your firewall configuration to allow incoming connections to the LDAP server! **If your firewall is disabled and/or not configured, there will be a deduction of up to 10% of the total points on this lab**